Jewish people in the UK celebrate Hoshana Rabbah, also spelled Hoshana Raba, on the last day of the Sukkot festival. more

 On Ashura, many Muslims in the UK fast to commemorate, among other things, the day Moses and the Israelites were saved from the Egyptians.
-The holiday is also known for a painful ritual, but this tradition is only observed by a minority of UK Muslims.
+In the west, Ashura is best known for a ritual of self-flagellation, which is only observed by a minority of Muslims.

 Ashura in the Islamic Calendar

 Ashura is observed on the tenth day of Muharram, the first month of the Islamic calendar.

 Muslims use a lunar calendar which differs in length from the Gregorian calendar used worldwide.
 This means the Gregorian date of Muslim holidays shifts slightly from one year to the next, falling about 11 days earlier each year.

 The timing of Muslim months and holidays generally depends on the sighting of the Moon's crescent following New Moon.
 Because the Moon's visibility depends on clear skies and a number of other factors, the exact date of Muslim holidays cannot be predicted with certainty.

 Also, since the Moon is never visible in all world regions at once and current local dates can vary from one country to another, a holiday may fall on different dates according to a country's longitude and time zone.
 Depending on their country of origin, religious orientation, or cultural affiliation, some Muslims may, therefore, celebrate a holiday one day earlier than others.

 While Ashura is an important observance, especially for Shia Muslims, there are no bank holidays associated with this particular date in the United Kingdom.
 However, since the Gregorian date of Muslim holidays changes every year, Ashura can fall on existing UK bank holidays.

 In some UK cities, Shia Muslims may organize processions or demonstrations on Ashura, so some streets may temporarily be closed to traffic.
 Some Muslim-owned businesses may close or have reduced opening hours on this day.